chandra-zs/docker-nodejs-app/README.md

-# Nodejs Sample Project
+# Docker Nodejs App

-NodeJs 8.4.0, ExpressJs 4.13.0 & MongoDB 3.4.19 based restful backend service.

 ## Getting Started
 ### To run the project:
-Make sure MongoDB instance is running on the system.

 1. Clone the project

-2. Go to root folder of the project and do:
+2. Build the docker image:
-`$ sudo nano .env`
+`$ sudo docker build . -t deepak661/nodejs-web-app`
-and paste`NODE_ENV=development` in the file and save it.

-3. Then enter the following commands:
+3. Run a container from the image:
-`$ sudo npm install`
-`$ sudo nodemon`
+`$ sudo docker run -p 45045:8080 -d deepak661/nodejs-web-app`

+3. Test the app:
+`$ curl -i localhost:45045`

 The app should be up and running.